danielfdickinson/hugo-dfd-module-starter/README.md

 ## Not a Theme

 **Note:** This is not a theme, or even a theme component (although it could the basis for one).
-This is a Hugo module skeleton, but with useful defaults for many of the files you will need in a useful module.
+This is a Hugo module skeleton, but with useful defaults for many of the files you will need in an actual module.